Glen Highland Farm

 Answering the needs of Seniors lead to a move in 2020 to the warmer climate of Virginia, more favorable to the dogs.
 Sunny days on 15 acres of flat land will the transformation from sadness to joy as the Border Collies renew their energy to play again!

-And, now, she is sharing the wisdom of Border Collies in the final years of their lives, sharing their messages, communicating directly with them.
+Lillie has worked with over 3,000 dogs in rescue, hundreds and hundreds more in the vacation camp, in teaching seminars and in animal communication sessions.
+Her sense of “dog” has broadened and deepened to a remarkable level, heightening her innate and intuitive abilities to help many dogs and people.
+She shares the wisdom of Border Collies in the final years of their lives, sharing their messages, communicating directly with them.
 This breed redefines the word Senior and through talking with them, they will redefine how humans think of this phase of life for canines and for humans.

 Glen Highland is a personal journey and commitment, and one shared with others.
 These amazing Border Collies are great masters of ‘being’ which is something the world needs to experience again...
 Stop all the 'doing' and learn how to 'be' who you really are in the world.
 That’s what Glen Highland is all about.